Buying an Accounting Firm in the U.S.: Key Benefits, Acquisition Insights, and Expert Tips for CPAs Considering Practice Ownership

 4. Do your homework on the firm’s client base.
 This information, which can easily be obtained from the owner or during the course of a due diligence check, is essential to you as the buyer, as the firm’s existing clients and accounts should match up to your own areas of expertise, interests, and ambitions.

-5. Get the necessary help: Any large-scale company takeover or merger requires a whole team of lawyers and independent audit agencies to make sure everything goes to plan, is done by the book, and is completed in the best interests of both parties involved.
-To buy an accounting firm won’t require as much help, but it is worthwhile engaging an independent auditor or broker to oversee things like the company’s valuation, or even a lawyer to handle the accounting practice buy-sell agreement.
+5. Get the necessary help: Any large-scale company takeover or merger requires a whole team of lawyers and independent audit agencies to make sure everything goes to plan.
+It's worthwhile engaging an independent auditor or broker to oversee things like the company’s valuation or even a lawyer to handle the accounting practice buy-sell agreement.

 6. Start your due diligence early.
 This step, in fact, simply starts with a conversation with the owner of the accounting practice.
-He or she, depending on how interested they are to sell up shop, should be able to provide you with all of the most important information you need to know, such as the history of the practice, the financials (although these should be verified), the staff, working conditions etc.
+He or she should be able to provide you with all of the most important information you need to know, such as the history of the practice, the financials, the staff, working conditions etc.

-7. Consider to buy a remote accounting practice: With prices for office space on the rise along with more advanced accounting software, apps and cloud storage readily available, many accounting practices have gone remote – or semi-remote, with part of their staff working most days from home.
-Consider this as one of your options when thinking about how to buy accounting practice as it can often work out to be more affordable and profitable in the long run.
+7. Consider to buy a remote or virtual accounting practice: With prices for office space on the rise and more advanced accounting software, apps and cloud storage available, many accounting practices have gone virtual.
+Consider this as one of your options as it can often work out to be more affordable and profitable in the long run.

 8. Carefully plan how you will finance the transaction.
-Remember, just like buying a house or car, you have plenty of options at your disposal in terms of how you are going to pay.
+Just like buying a house or car, you have plenty of options.
 Normally, the bigger the down payment the better (to avoid interest on business loans).
-However, many bank financing deals can be obtained to fund your transaction if you have the right credentials, business plan and a suitable cash deposit .
+However, many bank financing deals can be obtained to fund your transaction.

 9. Consider buying in.
-Another popular option for entrepreneurial CPAs, rather than buying an accountancy practice flat-out, is ‘buying in’ as a partner or in a similar position.
-This opportunity may arise when slightly larger firms need to replace one of their retiring partners or when they are looking to expand.
-This begs the question - how to buy into an accounting practice?
-Obviously, various issues need to be considered especially regarding the valuation of your equity that you are buying.
-However, most of the above tips should still apply - even when buying a minority proportion.
+Another popular option is ‘buying in’ as a partner.
+This opportunity may arise when larger firms need to replace a retiring partner or are looking to expand.
+Various issues need to be considered regarding equity valuation, but most of the above tips still apply.

 Whether you are juggling the possibility of starting up your own accounting practice, buying a firm outright or purchasing part of the equity and becoming a partner in an existing firm, the potential for entrepreneurial CPAs at the moment really is huge.